 So, you want to use the new stuff, but you also want to win?
-Pfftttt… Sick of painting 120 Bloodletters and want to mix it up with some variety?
+Pfftttt… Sick of painting 120 Bloodletters or running head long into combat game after game.
+Want to mix it up with some variety?
 Yeah, ok… Well, I’ve got just the thing.

 Be prepared to take out key targets or draw your enemy close with a few Skull Cannons.
 Rain down mortal wounds with your slaughter priests when they get close.
 Taste your opponents tears while they taste the new flavor of Khorne’s Judgements.
 Punish spell casters with an all new mobile Boodsecrator,Hexgorger Skulls and, just when your opponent’s spell caster thinks they’ve ran the gauntlet, +2 Unbind with the Wrath of Khorne, Bloodthirster.

 This list is great, but not for noobs.
 To win with this list you’ll need to:

 - Know your enemy

 - Fully understand the capability of your units

 - Fully understand the neuance of the core rules / battletome

 Demons re-roll wound rolls of 1 against heros and monsters.
 More often than not, your high priority targets are heros and monsters.
 This works on ranged attacks.
 Your skull cannons and bloodflails will be re-rolling those 1’s.

 Bloodtithe Rewards have never been better.
 This is a very reactive list, and Bloodtithe points allow us engage in surpisingly risky plays that would otherwise punish another army.
 Rewards 2-5 are going to be your bread and butter.
 In most cases you want to think of them like a contingency plan.
 Practice with them and learn to recognize scenarios where they are useful.